kaveenexe/kaveenexe/README.md

 💡 My philosophy is rooted in **Gamified Thinking** and **Worldbuilding**.
 I approach complex challenges like a game, breaking them down into solvable quests, and I build software not just as a tool, but as a complete, logical world for users to interact with.
 This creative-yet-structured approach allows me to build unique, real-world applications, especially in the AI/LLM space where I've developed **Sinhala-English translation models** and intelligent chatbots.

-🤝 I'm always open to discussing new projects, innovative ideas, or collaborating on open-source.
+<p>🤝 I'm always open to discussing new projects, innovative ideas, or collaborating on open-source.</p>

 <br>